hardwario/doc-chester-g1/source/overview.rst

 Optionally, the sensor can carry on-board satellite positioning module.
 Also, it is extensible with various communication interfaces - e.g. **RS-485** and **1-Wire** bus, simple analog sensors, pulse counters, etc.

 CHESTER can be mounted to an object using screws or fastened to a pole using a cable tie.
-The product can be customized to customer's needs including logo UV-printing.
+The product can be customized to customer's needs including **logo UV-printing**.
 It comes in two basic color variants - white (default option) and choral gray.

 ************